freeCodeCamp/freeCodeCamp/client/src/pages/guide/english/certifications/front-end-libraries/react/pass-an-array-as-props/index.md

 ---
 ## Pass an Array as Props

-To pass an array as a prop, first an array must be declared as a prop inside the concerned components:
+To pass an array as a prop, first an array must be declared as a "tasks" prop on each of the components to be rendered:

 ```javascript
 const List= (props) => {